 Electronic Imaging Materials, Inc. can help with your GHS labeling needs:

-• Do you need labels that are resistant to harsh chemicals, can endure extreme temperatures or need to withstand years of outside exposure?
+Do you need labels that are resistant to harsh chemicals, can endure extreme temperatures or need to withstand years of outdoors exposure?

-Our Label Experts will work with you to select a labeling product for your specific needs.
+Our Label Experts work with you to select labeling products for your specific needs.
 We have tailored solutions for a wide variety of manufacturing and industrial settings.

-If you have any questions about the new GHS requirements, please feel free to contact our Label Experts.
+If you have any questions about GHS requirements, please feel free to contact our Label Experts.